rdmullett/voron_nameplate_bot/README.md

 # voron_nameplate_bot

-<WIP>Nameplate reddit bot that will generate a nameplate for every new serial and provide a comment containing the link to the google drive
+This is a reddit bot that generates a nameplate for every new Voron serial number on /r/voroncorexy and provide a comment containing the link to a google drive containing the stls available to print.